 USB or Flash drives are the choice of many users, as far as data transfer among different computers is concerned.
-However, after upgrading to Windows 8.1, we observed that USB devices are not charging properly and they led to poor user experience.
+However, at times it may happen that your USB devices are not working properly and they led to poor user experience.
 For example, when you plug in issued USB devices, they either do not show up or if they show up, became idle after few seconds of inactivity.
-In other cases, we found that when we try to access files on these USB devices, File Explorer hangs for almost 1 or 2 minutes.
+In other cases, we found that when we try to access files on these USB devices, Windows File Explorer hangs for almost 1 or 2 minutes.

 USB Devices Not Working Properly

 1. Press Windows Key + R and type devmgmt.msc in the Run dialog box to open Device Manager.

 2. When the Device Manager window opens, you have to seek the USB device with whom you’re facing trouble.
 It may be listed under Human Interface Devices as USB Input Device.

 If you don’t find it there, you can expand Universal Serial Bus controllers.
 Here, you’ll find a list of USB devices you’ve connected with your system so far.
 To find the one from the list for which you have an issue, you have to follow the trial and error method.
 That is, plug and remove the device and note the changes among the list of devices for Universal Serial Bus controllers.
 The entry which is appeared and then removed subsequently is the entry for the issued device.
 Keep the device plugged in and right click on this entry, pick Properties.

 3. In the device properties window shown below, switch to Details tab.
 Now click the drop-down menu for Property and select Device Instance Path.
 Note down the corresponding Value because we will need this value in further steps.
 By the way, this value is a combination of three IDs; namely Vendor ID (VID), Product ID (PID), Instance ID.